-Using existing footpaths, people will be able to use the Slow Ways to walk between neighbouring settlements or combine routes for long distance journeys.
+Using existing footpaths, people will be able to use the Slow Ways to walk between neighbouring settlements or combine routes for long-distance journeys.
 Some of these journeys will be for pleasure while others will be to see family, friends or even for work.

 This is an important, positive and timely project.
-Walking can improve health and wellbeing, tackle the climate and ecological emergencies, save people money, improve our environment and bring joy to people’s lives.
+Walking can improve health and wellbeing, tackle climate and ecological emergencies, save people money, improve our environment and bring joy to people’s lives.

 While there are thousands of miles of paths linking places across the country, there isn’t a comprehensive network designed to help people walk off-road between all towns and cities.
 That’s what the Slow Ways project is working to make and bring into our collective consciousness.

 A Slow Way is conceptually a connection between two neighbouring settlements.
-A single Slow Way can have multiple routes options.
+A single Slow Way can have multiple route options.
 These can include more direct, accessible, safe variations or use different already established or suggested routes.

-In some parts of the country the Slow Ways will expose places where there is a lack of suitable footpaths.
+In some parts of the country, the Slow Ways will expose places where there is a lack of suitable footpaths.
 In this way, the project also hopes to inspire the creation of new footpaths to better connect settlements and communities.

 Slow Ways will open people’s imaginations to walking in new parts of the country and could contribute to local economies as people book places to eat and stay along the routes.

 During lockdown 700 volunteers from across the country have been collaborating to produce a first draft of the Slow Ways.
 This incredible effort has led to the creation of 7,000 routes that collectively stretch for over 100,000km.